-The out-of-sample forecasts are produced in a quasi-recursive fashion to capture dynamic structural changes in the data.
+The model is reestimated for the entire out-of-sample period to capture dynamic structural changes in the data.
 To manage computational resources, a forecast window of 12 months is selected, during which the estimated parameters remain constant.
-This means that once a neural network model is built, it is used to predict the next 12 months using the latest available data.
-Afterward, the observed data for those 12 months is added to the existing sample, and the neural network model is reestimated using this augmented dataset.
-The updated parameters are then used to forecast the following 12 months, and so on.
-Although this recursive reestimation approach is time-consuming and costly, it mimics the real-time process of generating predictions using the most up-to-date data available.
-To clarify this procedure, I focus on the nowcasting forecasts.
-The out-of-sample period begins in November 2006, and we want to predict for that month.
-The available data in November 2006 goes up until September 2006.
-The training and validation set consists of 476 monthly observations from February 1967 to September 2006.
-Using the optimized hyperparameters obtained through blocked cross-validation, I compute the nowcasting forecast for November 2006.
-The predicted value for this month is then compared to the actual value from the January 2007 vintage.
-The same model uses the most recent data available each month to generate predictions for the next 12 months.
-For the next iteration, data of the last 12 months are added to the training and validation set.
-The model is reestimated and used to predict for November 2007 and onwards.
-This expanding window procedure is repeated, gradually increasing the size of the training and validation set, to generate out-of-sample forecasts for the testing period spanning from November 2006 to October 2021.
-The same approach is adopted for the other forecasting horizons.
+This means that once a neural network model is built, it is used to predict for the next 12 months using the latest available data.
+Afterward, the observed data for those 12 months is added to the existing sample, and the neural network model is reestimated using this extended dataset.
+The updated parameters are then used to forecast for the following 12 months.
+Although this repeated estimation approach is time-consuming and costly, it mimics the real-time process of generating predictions using the most up-to-date data available.
+This expanding window procedure is repeated, gradually increasing the size of the training and validation set to generate out-of-sample forecasts for the test period spanning from November 2006 to October 2021.
+The same approach is adopted for the other forecast horizons.